bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 ### How does `break label;` work?

 First off, why is it even useful?
+Let's think of some sorting algorithm like Bubble sort which uses nested for lopps

 ### So, who handles what?